scala/scala3/docs/_spec/03-types.md

 A compound type `´T_1´ with ... with ´T_n´ {´R\,´}`
 is volatile if one of the following three conditions hold.

-1. One of ´T_2 , \ldots , T_n´ is a type parameter or abstract type, or
+1. One of ´T_2, ..., T_n´ is a type parameter or abstract type, or
 1. ´T_1´ is an abstract type and either the refinement ´R´ or a type ´T_j´ for ´j > 1´ contributes an abstract member to the compound type, or
-1. one of ´T_1 , \ldots , T_n´ is a singleton type.
+1. one of ´T_1, ..., T_n´ is a singleton type.

 Here, a type ´S´ _contributes an abstract member_ to a type ´T´ if ´S´ contains an abstract member that is also a member of ´T´.